ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Zooming

 🧑‍🏫 Zoom into and out of the map by using the scroll wheel on your mouse.
-Alternatly, hold down shift, click your mouse and draw a square around the area you wish to zoom in to.
+Alternatively, hold down shift, click your mouse and draw a square around the area you wish to zoom in to.

 ![Zoom](../assets/screenshots/zoom.png)

 ### Panning

-To pan on the map click and hold on the map and drag it around.
+To pan on the map, click and hold on the map and drag it around.

 ### Information Popup

-Once you have zoomed and panned to an area of interest click on it and you will see an information popup as we saw earlier.
-For more information click on the detail button and information will be shown in the **Information Panel** on the right.
+Once you have zoomed and panned to an area of interest, click on it, and you will see an information popup as we saw earlier.
+For more information, click on the detail button, and information will be shown in the **Information Panel** on the right.
 Click off the map popup to get out or press exit.

 ![Information window](../assets/screenshots/panning.png)

 ### The Slider

 🧑‍🏫 The slider allows us to compare two indicators on the map.
-For example, while child protection is selected let's see where there is program coverage for child protection in Somalia.
+For example, while child protection is selected, let's see where there is program coverage for child protection in Somalia.

 Under the **Program Coverage** indicator select the **Child Protection** option.
 You will see a slider appear and the layer names represented on each side on the bottom left and right of the map.
-Further a split summary of each selected layer will be shown in the **Information Panel** at the summary level.
+Further, a split summary of each selected layer will be shown in the **Information Panel** at the summary level.

-If you click on the slider grab handle and drag from side to side you can see that in several of the regions in the north with the worst-case scenario for child protection there are no active programs to combat the issue.
+If you click on the slider grab handle and drag from side to side, you can see that in several of the regions in the north with the worst-case scenario for child protection, there are no active programs to combat the issue.
 These would be ideal candidates to fund child-relief projection.

 You can make the slider horizontal by clicking the map button at the bottom right of the map canvas.